-5-V versus 3.3-V operation
+5-V VERSUS 3.3-V OPERATION

-The TPA701 operates over a supply range of 2.5 V to 5.5 V. This data sheet provides full specifications for 5-V and 3.3-V operation, as these are considered to be the two most common standard voltages.
+The TPA721 operates over a supply range of 2.5 V to 5.5 V. This data sheet provides full specifications for 5-V and 3.3-V operation, as these are considered to be the two most common standard voltages.
 There are no special considerations for 3.3-V versus 5-V operation with respect to supply bypassing, gain setting, or stability.
 The most important consideration is that of output power.
-Each amplifier in TPA701 can produce a maximum voltage swing of $V{DD} - 1$ V. This means, for 3.3-V operation, clipping starts to occur when $V{O(PP)} = 2.3$ V as opposed to $V{O(PP)} = 4$ V at 5 V. The reduced voltage swing subsequently reduces maximum output power into an 8- Ω load before distortion becomes significant.
+Each amplifier in TPA721 can produce a maximum voltage swing of V{DD} -1 V. This means, for 3.3-V operation, clipping starts to occur when V{O(PP)} = 2.3 V as opposed to V{O(PP)} = 4 V for 5-V operation.
+The reduced voltage swing subsequently reduces maximum output power into an 8- Ω load before distortion becomes significant.

-Operation from 3.3-V supplies, as can be shown from the efficiency formula in equation 4, consumes approximately two-thirds the supply power of operation from 5-V supplies for a given output-power level.
+Operation from 3.3-V supplies, as can be shown from the efficiency formula in Equation 4, consumes approximately two-thirds the supply power of operation from 5-V supplies for a given output-power level.